-After the characters have been in the room just long enough to survey its contents, a narrow door between two barrels in the east wall swings halfway open.
-A rat-like head on a small humanoid body is briefly seen before the critter mutters "Oh bugger!" and slams the door shut!
+After the characters have been in the room just long enough to survey its contents, a narrow and previously unseen door between two barrels in the east wall swings halfway open.
+A rat-like head on a small humanoid body is briefly seen before the critter mutters 'Oh bugger!' and slams the door shut!

-Now that the door is closed again, it is almost impossible to pick out from the stones in the wall but having seen it open once, the characters can pry it open with any sharp object.
+Now that the door is closed again, it is almost. impossible to pick out from the stones in the wall but having seen it open once, the characters can pry it open with any sharp object.

-[Game Master's Note: As strange as it may seem to experience players, gamers on their first dungeon expedition might never think to look for secret things and hidden doors.
-Hopefully now they will!
-Alternatively, the GM may insist on a more worldly group discovering the door themselves, if so this will take DL 11 roll and require at least 2 minutes.]
+[Referee's Note: As strange as it may seem to experienced players, gamers on their first dungeon expedition might never think to look for secret things and hidden doors.
+Hopefully they will now!
+Alternatively, the referee may insist on a more worldly group discovering the door themselves, if so this will take a DL 11 roll and require at least 2 minutes.]